Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Results of the individual hosts

+We only detect H$\alpha$ both in individual spaxels and the integrated spectrum.
+[N{\sc\,ii}] is too weak at the metallicity of the host and the [S{\sc\,ii}] doublet is contaminated by bright sky emission lines.
+He{\sc\,i} 7065 would be in the observed spectral range but is not detected.
+This host, together with the host of GRB 060218, is one of only two GRB hosts where high resolution data of both absorption and emission lines are available.

-In Fig.~\ref{fig:030329_Hafits} we fit H$\alpha$ of the combined galaxy spectrum using both a single Gaussian and two additional components in the blue and red wing of the line at velocities of --74 and +70\,km\,s$^{-1}$ and a FWHM of 23 and 100\,km\,s$^{-1}$ respectively.
-There is a clear excess of emission in the blue wing which seems to be present also in individual spaxels.
-The profile is slightly asymmetric with more emission in the blue than in the red part of the Gaussian, however, the data have too low S/N to constrain this further.
+The host of GRB 030329 has the smallest $\Delta v$ of all the sample (15\,km\,s$^{-1}$) and a uniform dispersion across the host.
+The S/N in the individual spaxels is too low to distinguish different components.
+In Fig.~\ref{fig:030329_Hafits} we fit the H$\alpha$ profile of the integrated galaxy spectrum using both a single Gaussian and two additional components in the blue and red wing of the line at velocities of --74 and +70\,km\,s$^{-1}$.
+There is a clear excess of emission in the blue wing, which seems to be present also in individual spaxels.
+The profile is slightly asymmetric with more emission in the blue part of the Gaussian, however, the data have too low S/N to constrain this further.

-Kinematics of the host had previously been analyzed in \cite{Thoene07} using UVES/VLT spectra.
-In those spectra, the emission lines show only a single Gaussian component, however, the absorption lines of Mg{\sc\,i} and M{\sc\,ii} span over 200 \,km\,s$^{-1}$ in velocity blueshifted compared to the emission line.
+Kinematics of the host had previously been analyzed in \cite{Thoene07} using longslit UVES/VLT spectra of the GRB afterglow.
+In those spectra, the emission lines show only a single Gaussian component while the absorption lines of Mg{\sc\,i} and M{\sc\,ii} span over 200 \,km\,s$^{-1}$ in velocity, blue-shifted compared to the emission line.
 This has been taken as a strong indication for a starburst wind in this galaxy.
 The possible excess emission in the wings of H$\alpha$ found in the FLAMES data would support this conclusion.
-Any faint component in the wings would have been missed in the previous UVES data since those were taken only a few days after the GRB when the afterglow continuum was still bright.
+Any faint component in the wings would have been missed in the UVES data as the afterglow continuum was still bright.